Skip to main contentSkip to search

 Organization

 Applicant in Carroll v.
-Ontario (HRTO File 2025-62264-I) — arguing that multi-year waits for medically necessary developmental services may constitute discrimination
+Ontario (HRTO File 2025-62264-I).
+Multi-year waits for medically necessary developmental services may constitute discrimination.

 HRTO Case Disclaimer